JumpCloud raises $159M on $2.56B valuation for cloud directory tool – TechCrunch

 “We believe that those are all part of one core directory platform.
 So when you think of a directory very holistically and broadly, it is really about securely and frictionlessly connecting users and their identities to whatever they may need to access,” Bhargava told me.

 They do this by going after SMBs and mid-market companies with a cloud product that simplifies the management of these complex systems.
-Jai Das, who is managing director at lead investor Sapphire Ventures, believes that this part of the market was being mostly left out of directory services because of that complexity before JumpCloud and others attempted to fill the void.
+Jai Das, who is managing director at lead investor at Sapphire Ventures, believes that this part of the market was being mostly left out of directory services because of that complexity before JumpCloud and others attempted to fill the void.

 “Large enterprises have put in place various directory and security solutions to solve these problems, but with large investments in tech outlays and IT support teams.
 SMBs and mid-sized enterprises don’t have the big budgets or large staff to replicate the large enterprise model,” Das said.
 He adds that developing for this market is a huge challenge because it requires “building a product with all of the features large enterprises require, plus it has to be easy to use, easy to deploy and not [be] terribly expensive.”